multimodal-machine-learning/iPerceive/README.md

 Credits:
 - [Baseline common-sense reasoning implementation for images](https://github.com/Wangt-CN/VC-R-CNN) by Tan Wang.
-- The [Mask R-CNN](https://github.com/facebookresearch/maskrcnn-benchmark/) repository helped us workaround past a lot of the issues we faced with the VC R-CNN codebase.
+- The [Mask R-CNN](https://github.com/facebookresearch/maskrcnn-benchmark/) repository helped us workaround a lot of the issues we faced with the VC R-CNN codebase.